-Outcome 1: The student will communicate effectively in

-their verbal and written presentations,

-using vocabulary, grammar, and technical

-skills appropriate for an Administration of

-Justice profession.

-Outcome 2: The student will demonstrate a knowledge of

-the criminal law and criminal procedures.

-Outcome 3: The student will demonstrate an

-understanding of the work ethic expectations

-of Administration of Justice professions.

-••••••
+0 The student will communicate effectively in their verbal and written presentations, using vocabulary, grammar, and technical skills appropriate for an Administration of Justice profession.
+The student will demonstrate a knowledge of the criminal law and criminal procedures.
+The student will demonstrate an understand ing of the work ethic expectations of Admin istration of Justice professions.

+Required Courses Units

 ADMJ 120 Intro to the Criminal Justice System 3

 ADMJ 121 Introduction to Criminal Law 3

 ADMJ 122 Introduction to Criminal Procedures 3

 ADMJ 123 Introduction to Community Policing 3

 ADMJ 124 Introduction to Investigation 3

 ADMJ 125 Introduction to Evidence 3

 ADMJ 190 Administration of Justice Internship 1 3

 Total Units 21

-ADMJ 120 3 UNITS Introduction to the Criminal Justice System 54 hours lecture; 54 hours total This course introduces students to the characteristics of the criminal justice system in the United States.
+ADMJ 120 3 UNITS Introduction to the Criminal Justice System

+This course introduces students to the characteristics of the criminal justice system in the United States.
 Focus is placed on examining crime measurement, theoretical explanations of crime, responses to crime, components of the system, and current challenges to the system.
 The course examines the evolution of the principles and approaches utilized by the justice system and the evolving forces which have shaped those principles and approaches.
 Although justice structure and process is examined in a cross cultural context, emphasis is placed on the US justice system, particularly the structure and function of US police, courts, and corrections.
 Students are introduced to the origins and development of criminal law, legal process, and sentencing and incarceration policies.